nihonmiah71/minningsimple-anki/README.md

   > **Use Case:** A kana-only expression, or a common verb that has a lot of different meanings depending on the context.

 * **Keep Both Cards if:**
   You want to learn both the pronunciation and the term.
 In this case, do not suspend anything.

+* **After you suspended the cards:**
   Select all card pairs (notes) and activate the [SiblingSync Add-on](🔗_INSERT_LINK_HERE).
 This add-on provides a visual cue during review to show the card's status:
   * **Pure Term Card** (no pronunciation sibling): A **white square** appears on the top right.
   * **Pure Pronunciation Card** (no term sibling): A **black square** appears on the top right.